wakeuplabs-io/optimism-making-impact/packages/api/README.md

 pnpm test
 ```

-This will automatically reset the database, apply migrations, and execute the test suite.
+This will automatically reset the database, apply migrations, seed the database and execute the test suite.

 ## Notes